Everest Base Camp Trek 14 Days

 In Namche for rest to support acclimatization with short hike and excursion.

-In Namche, visit museum where you can gain knowledge of Khumbu Sherpa.
-Along with culture, flora-fauna as well of mountaineering expedition history to know more.
+In Namche, visit the museum where you can gain knowledge of Khumbu Sherpa.
+Along with culture and flora and fauna, as well as mountaineering expedition history, to know more.

 • Day06